 A ProWrestlingStories.com Exclusive Interview

-Pro Wrestling Stories.com had the privilege of catching up with Del ‘The Patriot’ Wilkes (@DELWILKES) last month.
+Pro Wrestling Stories.com had the privilege of catching up with Del ‘The Patriot’ Wilkes (@DELWILKES).
 In our in-depth discussion, Del held nothing back!

 Wilkes played college football as a linebacker for South Carolina and had a short stint in the NFL before turning to professional wrestling.
 Del talks training to wrestle with The Fabulous Moolah, wrestling for Mid-South Wrestling, AWA, GWF, All Japan, WCW and WWF while feuding with and alongside Scott Steiner, Buff Bagwell, Kenta Kobashi, ‘Dr Death’ Steve Williams, Stan Hansen, Vader, Bret Hart & The Hart Foundation and many others.
 Del shares a funny story about Scott Steiner, the cliquish stronghold Hogan, Savage and Flair had in the WCW locker room, the uneasiness behind the curtain in WWF as tensions grew between Bret Hart and Shawn Michaels, Vince’s dislike of masks, the pride of fighting for Baba at All Japan, the Japanese audience, his 200+ pills-a-day addiction, his view of the current product, advice to wrestlers coming up in the business today, plus much more.

-He’s since found redemption, cleaned himself up, found God, has a DVD coming out in two months and has an inspirational story to tell.
+He’s since found redemption, cleaned himself up, found God, has a 3-disc DVD set (now out!) and has an inspirational story to tell.

 Pro Wrestling Stories: Del, it’s an absolute pleasure talking to you today.
 You have a storied career spanning over ten years and quite an inspiring story to share.
 Thanks for taking the time to talk with Pro Wrestling Stories.